danielsneala/danielsneala/README.md

 - 👋 Hi, I’m Neal Daniels.
-- I'm a graduate of Brigham Young University-Idaho as of July 2019.
+- I'm a graduate of Brigham Young University-Idaho, July 2019.

-- Familiar with Python and R programming in manipulating and statistically analyzing data.
+- Familiar with Python and R Programming in manipulating and statistically analyzing data.

-- Strong technical writing skills and communicator in explaining insights obtained by data models.
+- Strong technical writing and verbal communication skills to explain insights obtained by data models.

-- Experience in learning and using different computer software to accomplish tasks.
+- Experienced in learning and using different computer software to accomplish tasks.

 - I do use some odd names in my college assignments programming involving manipulating data.
 Its just my way of showing some creativity.